skoji/noramark/README.md

 ArtiMark is a simple line-oriented text markup language.
 It focuses on creating XHTML files for EPUB books.
 It is optimized for Japanese text for the present.

-This very early alpha version, so it's not usable at all.
+This very early alpha version, so it's not usable nor stable at all.
+Syntax will be changed daily.
 It will be partly usable by the end of 2012.

 ## Installation